Alejo2075/distributed-algorithms/README.md

 ### Infrastructure

-- **API Gateway**: Entry point for all incoming requests, routing them to the appropriate services.
 - **Kafka**: Handles the decoupling of data production by the coordinator from consumption by worker services.
 - **Redis**: Stores the intermediate and final sorted arrays.
-- **Keycloak**: Manages authentication and authorization.
-- **Config Server**: Manages configuration properties across all services.
-- **Discovery Server**: Handles service registration and discovery.

 ![Architecture Diagram](path_to_your_architecture_diagram_image)